Georgia vs. Auburn NCAA Football Odds, Plays and Insights | October 9, 2021

 Auburn Stats and Trends

+- In Auburn's five games this year, it has three wins against the spread.

-- Auburn's games this year have hit the over three times in five opportunities (60%).
+- Auburn's games this season have gone over the point total three times in five opportunities (60%).

-- When Auburn puts up more than 4.6 points, it is 3-2 against the spread and 4-1 overall.
+- Auburn is 3-2 against the spread and 4-1 overall when the team notches more than 4.6 points.

-- The Tigers have three giveaways this season, while the Bulldogs have nine takeaways .
+- The Tigers have turned the ball over three times, six fewer times than the Bulldogs have forced turnovers (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.